theQuert/Knowledge-Updating-System/docs/progress.md

 ## 2023/07/20-2023/07/27
 - Find the instances with different non-updated article and updated articles.
 (Done)
 - Check the output of system (1.
-Single paragraph update 2.
-Three paragraphs update 3.
-Check the length of outputs 4.
+Single paragraph update (Done) 2.
+Three paragraphs update (Done) 3.
+Check the length of outputs (Done) 4.
 Check with full article update)
 - Fix the problem of taking the full content as decoder inputs.